nican0r/elasticswap-recon/ElasticSwapMath.md

   AlphaDecay = 11497532.1049140073
   BetaDecay = 0
   Ro = 1000000
-  (Note: The swap was unaffected by the occurence of a rebase event prior to the trade(resulting in the presence of non-zero decay))
+  (Note: The swap was unaffected by the occurrence of a rebase event prior to the trade(resulting in the presence of non-zero decay))
 -------------------------------------------------------------------------------------------------------------------
 Now liquidity provider #2 comes along and wants to do a SingleAssetEntry(this is now possible due to presence of alphaDecay), in this case the amount of baseTokens required to be supplied to the AMM are deltaY, where: